Olive Oil Cake

 Olive oil cake is ultra-tender and moist, with added richness from yogurt in the mix.

-I have asked same.
-Cakes, even our standard cake mixes, often call for oil in the mix.
-The reason: oil makes for a tender, moist crumb.
-Typically oil-based cake recipes call for neutral oil, vegetable or seed oil (canola, safflower, etc.).
+Why bake a cake with olive oil?
+I have asked the same.
+Cakes, even our standard cake mixes, often call for oil.
+The reason: oil makes for a tender, moist crumb (as it does in my moist Coconut Cake Recipe).
+Typically oil-based cake recipes call for neutral oil (such as vegetable, or seed oils likecanola, safflower, etc.–those are best organic, expeller pressed).

-My olive oil cake is meant to allow the flavor of the oil to shine through.
+Yogurt.
+My olive oil cake recipe is meant to allow the flavor of the oil to shine through.
 To my thinking that means keeping other flavorings subtle, and rounding out the richness with yogurt, one of my favorite cake ingredients.
 The acid in the yogurt does its job perfectly, adding even more moisture and tenderness.
 For yet another layer of brightness, a shower of lemon zest woken up with a swift rubbing together with the sugar is a perfect compliment.
-Discovery: even your dry lemons that have sat out on the counter too long can zest just fine into your cake….
+Discovery: even your dry lemons that have sat out on the counter too long can zest just fine into your cakeโ€ฆ.

 Lemon zest in a sugar bowl

-Tips
+Variations and Tips

 Servings: 8